 Practiced Patience & Gratitude

 I started out the year feeling flustered, frustrated and stressed.
-Watching my bank account dwindle switched my brain to ‘panic mode’, and I came up with a bunch of random, short term business ideas.
+I reacted badly to my dwindling bank account and went into ‘panic mode’, where my mind came up with a bunch of random, short term business ideas.

-Panic and stress was the wrong energy to start a new business, yet unconsciously it was what I carried around for the longest time.
+Panic and stress was the wrong energy to start a new business, yet it was unconscious to me.

-2 months into Mentorship, it finally dawned on me that all I was doing was repeating my pattern of how I originally went into business back in 2010.
+2 months into the Business Mentorship Program, it finally dawned on me that all I was doing was repeating my pattern of how I originally went into business back in 2010.

-I wanted to run away… as far away as possible from my shitty life.
+I was miserable.
+I wanted to run away from my shitty life… as far away as possible.

 I had no confidence, I didn’t trust my decisions, so I did everything by sheer willpower.
-I’d just will my way into everything.
-All by “brute force”, and by pushing myself hard to “achieve goals”.
+I’d just will my way into everything — pushing myself hard to achieve goals by “brute force”.

-I built businesses for the sake of building a business to avoid getting another job.
-I had so much negative emotions built up around jobs that didn’t fulfil me and the fact that I just didn’t fit in the corporate world.
+I built businesses for the sake of avoiding getting another job.
+Because I had so much negative emotions built up around jobs that didn’t fulfil me and the fact that I just didn’t fit in the corporate world.

-In April 2019, I had finally recognised the pattern and the energy I was perpetually stuck in, and understood why I struggled my ass off in business since 2010.
+In April 2019, I finally recognised my negative pattern and the energy I was perpetually stuck in, and understood why I struggled my ass off in business.

-As soon as I pulled out of Mentorship, I did 3 important things for myself:
+As soon as I pulled out of the Mentorship Program, I did 3 important things for myself:

 - I put business aside.